California Takes Controversial Approach to Fentanyl Crisis

 In California and in the United States, data show the rate of increase in drug overdose deaths finally beginning to subside.
 Meanwhile, those who work with addicts on the streets in San Francisco say a combination of interdiction and a weakened fentanyl supply is having a remarkable effect.

-“We’ve been seeing a big drop in potency here, and the cost of a gram on the street right now is $80 as compared to $5 to $10 last year at this time,” McDonald said, explaining the expensive, degraded high is pushing more people to seek treatment.
+“We’ve been seeing a big drop in potency here, and the cost of a gram on the street right now is $80 as compared to $5 to $10 last year at this time,” McDonald said.
+According to her, the expensive, degraded high is pushing more people to seek treatment.

-It could also be increased pressures on China’s precursor market, the crackdown on cartel trafficking, or any number of factors impacting availability and quality of supply.
-McDonald cares less why it’s happening, and more what can be done before it shifts again.
+This could also be the result of increased pressures on China’s precursor market, the crackdown on cartel trafficking, or any number of other factors affecting the availability and quality of supply.
+McDonald said she is interested less in why it’s happening than in what can be done before it shifts again.

 Like state programs, counties and cities in California have largely prioritized harm reduction projects with the first arrival of opioid settlement money.
 A few, including Los Angeles, have allocated funds for treatment infrastructure.